it's okay to Soil Your Undies.

 - Mark the spot where the undies are buried.

-- The weekend of July 13, dig up the undies.
+- Six to eight weeks later, dig up the undies.
 Take a picture and post it to Facebook with the hashtag #SoilYourUndies.

 This short video explains it all.

 Thank you!
 Now please spread the word by using the buttons below to share this page with your friends and family.

 If your soil is healthy, in a few weeks organisms such as bacteria, worms, and nematodes will have eaten most of the underwear you buried, leaving the elastic band.